claytongroth/go_device_mapper/readme.md

 read API — all running in a real Linux network namespace via Docker Compose.
 Not realistic, but a good learning exercise.

+(This project was built with the disciplined & limited use of AI tool, primarily as a challenge.)

 ## How it works

 Two independent Go modules, tied together for local dev via `go.work`: